SARbot UK: Notable searches

 The charity assisted the Metropolitan Police in their search for murdered EastEnders actress Gemma McCluskie.
 They were called in to help divers search around 600 m of the Regent's Canal in Hackney where parts of her body had been found.
 This was the first case of such underwater robots being used in London.

 In April 2012 the charity were called to assist West Midlands Police and Fire Service, after a 5-hour search in a lake at Sutton Park, Birmingham by divers and swift water rescue technicians SARbot were asked to assist.
 Upon arrival the robot was deployed and the team discovered the body within 10 minutes.

 SARbot also assisted in the search for Sascha Schornstein, a pilot who crashed in the English Channel in July 2013.
 Schornstein was flying from Hampshire to Le Touquet in a light aircraft when it crashed into the water.
 Initial reports suggest that this was attempt to fake his own death.
 A number of volunteers from SARbot hired a catamaran and used their equipment to search for any signs of Schornstein's body.
 They identified the crash site and the robots have taken images of what is believed to be the plane's fuselage, with a more detailed search needed to confirm the possible presence of a body.

 The team were also called to assist in the 2012 search for April Jones.

+SARBOT searched for Dylan Cecil in the Bristol channel in August 2012, where they claimed that Dylan was "certainly not in the bay.”. the body of Dylan Cecil was recovered approximately 300 metres from where he disappeared a few days later.